jrroosevelt/VS2PCG/Card clarifications A-F.md

 When Fallen One strikes Galactus or Thanos, **Fallen Herald** will stun them.
 However, if Fallen One's strike already had enough ATK to stun them, **Fallen Herald** won't do anything.
 (In other words, **Fallen Herald** won't cause Galactus or Thanos to become stunned twice in one combat.)

+# Fantastic!
+^CardNumber: ^FRF-021

+*Set: Fractured Family*

+This plot twist has four team symbols, which means you must have four face-up [Fantastic] characters on your side in order to play it.

+^(Source: Rule insert)

 # [Fantastic Four](http://vs.tcgbrowser.com/images/cards/big/HER-019.jpg)
 ^CardNumber: ^HER-019